 CCNM interns treat chronic fatigue and fibromyalgia

 The Robert Schad Naturopathic Clinic is now offering a specialty shift for patients with chronic fatigue syndrome and fibromyalgia, giving fourth-year ND interns at CCNM a chance to focus on treating these increasingly common and debilitating conditions.
 READ MORE >

 Senior faculty member Jody Noe, ND, MS, recently authored a textbook for CCNM Press: The Textbook of Naturopathic Integrative Oncology.
 An ethnobotanist and former senior staff physician at Cancer Treatment Centers of America in Tulsa, Okla., Dr. Noe brings a wealth of experience to the classroom and clinical settings, engaging students and healing cancer patients.
 READ MORE >

 Bastyr offers post-baccalaureate program for future ND students

 For those who want to study naturopathic medicine but haven’t taken enough science courses, Bastyr is offering a new one-year, post-baccalaureate ND program.
 The program provides the science foundation to help beginning ND students thrive.
 To learn more about the program requirements or to enroll in summer courses, you may contact an admissions advisor.
 READ MORE >

 Boucher student wins Bob’s Red Mill Intercollegiate Cup

-Boucher Institute student Erin Rurak was awarded first place in this year’s Bob’s Red Mill Intercollegiate Cup.
+Canadian College of Naturopathic Medicine – Boucher Campus student Erin Rurak was awarded first place in this year’s Bob’s Red Mill Intercollegiate Cup.
 Rurak, a second-year student, won a $7,000 scholarship from the Portland-based flour and grain company for her video submission on amaranth.
 WATCH MORE >

 Here’s to finding your calling – and your specialty,